JDM95aus/OpenSourceTerraCore/P_O_S_T_FoodSynthesizer.md

 - Warping during welding: Use clamps and weld in opposite pairs

-2.0 IMPROVISED TOOLING & FIXTURES
+## IMPROVISED TOOLING & FIXTURES

-A. ALIGNMENT TOOLS FROM SCRAP MATERIALS
+# ALIGNMENT TOOLS FROM SCRAP MATERIALS

 2.1 Precision Square from Plate Steel